Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are increasingly effective at answering fact-based questions across domains such as medicine, law, and education \cite{alqahtani2023emergent, alfertshofer2024sailing, xiao2025llmsassistcomputereducation}.
-In these high-stakes settings, it is paramount to improve user trust and support safer human–AI interactions \cite{kadavath2022language, zhang-etal-2024-calibrating} in order to avoid harm and produce positive outcomes.
-To this end, \textit{confidence estimation} (CE; \citealp{kadavath2023prompting, tian2023just, chen-mueller-2024-quantifying}) indicates how certain and therefore reliable a model's answer is.
+Large Language Models (LLMs) are effective at answering fact-based questions across domains such as medicine, law, and education \cite{alqahtani2023emergent, alfertshofer2024sailing, xiao2025llmsassistcomputereducation}.
+In these high-stakes settings, it is paramount to improve user trust and support safer human–AI interactions \cite{kadavath2022language, zhang-etal-2024-calibrating} to avoid harm and achieve positive outcomes.
+To this end, \textit{confidence estimation} (CE; \citealp{kadavath2023prompting, tian2023just, chen-mueller-2024-quantifying}) can help by indicating how certain and therefore reliable a model's answer is.

-Existing CE work \cite{calib-guo, osawa2019practical, ovadia2019can, groot-valdenegro-toro-2024-overconfidence, 10.1007/978-981-96-1710-4_10,xiong2024llms} mainly focus on evaluating calibration (whether stated confidences match expected model accuracy), or discrimination (whether it ranks the right answers higher than the wrong ones).
-Compared to prior work in machine learning and much of the existing literature in natural language processing, this line of research overlooks a key property of language (models): Language is extremely variable, and while the surface form, i.e.\@ a particular choice of words, might change, the meaning of an expression can stay untouched \citep{baan2023uncertainty}.
-However, a method may be well-calibrated yet produce confidence values that fluctuate under minor prompt variations \cite{xia-etal-2025-influences} or fail to distinguish between semantically equivalent and different answers, rendering it less useful in practice.
+Existing works on CE \cite{calib-guo, osawa2019practical, ovadia2019can, groot-valdenegro-toro-2024-overconfidence, 10.1007/978-981-96-1710-4_10,xiong2024llms} mainly focus on evaluating calibration (whether stated confidences match expected model accuracy), or discrimination (whether it ranks right answers higher than wrong ones).
+This overlooks a key property of language (models): Language is extremely variable, and while the surface form, i.e.\@ a particular choice of words, might change, the meaning of an expression can stay untouched \citep{baan2023uncertainty}.
+However, a method may be well-calibrated yet produce confidence values that fluctuate under minor prompt variations \cite{sclar2023quantifying, xia-etal-2025-influences}, or fail to adapt to answers with different surface forms and / or meanings, as we exemplify in \cref{fig:figure-1}.

-This paper presents a more comprehensive evaluation paradigm for CE methods in LLMs based on language variation, including three novel aspects in addition to calibration: Intuitively, these check whether confidence estimates stay constant when only the surface form changes, and test whether estimates differ with a change in the underlying meaning.
-Specifically: \textbf{Robustness (P-RB)} measures whether CE methods give consistent confidence estimates for the same answer when prompted in different but semantically equivalent ways.
-Further, \textbf{Stability (A-STB)} requires CE methods to assign consistent confidences to semantically equivalent answers, and \textbf{sensitivity (A-SST)} measures whether confidence estimates change when the answer differs in content.
-In summary, our contributions are:

-(1) We propose three complementary metrics (robustness, stability, and sensitivity) that go beyond calibration to provide a more comprehensive evaluation of CE methods for LLMs;

-(2) Using these metrics, we conduct an extensive evaluation of five diverse CE methods across nine LLMs from five model families;

-(3) Our results show that strong calibration or ranking performance does not guarantee robustness to prompt perturbations or effective discrimination between equivalent and different answers, highlighting important limitations of existing CE evaluations;